50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

-Take a break from ordering out and instead set up a pizza-making station with topping options like cheese, pepperoni, green peppers, olives, broccoli, and more.
+Take a break from ordering in and instead set up a pizza-making station with topping options like cheese, pepperoni, green peppers, olives, broccoli and more.
 You’ll all have fun while crafting your pies, and Mom can get plenty of those vegetables she was always piling on your plate.

-Volunteering to help those in need is a win all around.
+Volunteering to help in your community is a win all around.
 Strengthen your shared bond by spending time giving to others.

 Take her to a comedy show

 Your mom loves to laugh, and while these mom memes will probably do the trick, she deserves something bigger and full of belly laughs.
 This Mother’s Day weekend, find a live comedy show in your area.
 It’s a bonding experience and a great mood booster.